Pingu: Reception

 Pingu has received mostly positive reviews.
 Common Sense Media gave it 4 out of 5 stars, stating: "Parents need to know that this claymation series is funny, endearing, and entertaining.
 Although [it] is appropriate for all ages, the plots might be difficult for the youngest viewers to follow".
 According to a 2008 Slate article, the series is "an international sensation", but still remains obscure among American audiences.

+Internet popularity

+Pingu has been the subject of various internet memes online.
+In 2012, a fan film called Pingu's The Thing, a crossover with John Carpenter's The Thing by animator Lee Hardcastle, went viral on release and again over the following years.

+In 2022, a viral animation involving Pingu doing his trademark "Noot noot!" before staring off into the distance as Mozart's Lacrimosa plays in the background gained popularity, using the choir symphony to depict feelings of terror and dread.